 6. If you’re stopped for a red light at an intersection, quickly look both ways before you go on the green light to check for red-light runners.

 7. Don’t brake unless it’s really necessary.
 Don’t accelerate unless it’s really necessary.
 Keeping a light foot on both pedals saves both gas and your brakes.

 8. Never, ever text when you’re driving.
 Texting has been proven to be more dangerous than driving under the influence of alcohol.

 9. Think twice at intersections.
 Every time you push a yellow light, you may be forcing someone oncoming who is caught in the middle of the intersection to go on a red.

-10. When you parallel park or do a 3-point turn, crank the steering wheel in the direction you want before you start moving the car.
+10. When you parallel park or do a 3-point turn, look in the direction you want to go before you start moving the car.
 It makes all the difference in the world.